Nkosilondile/HealthCare-Chatbot-/README.md

-Here's a sample README for your GitHub project that uses Python Flask for the backend and React for the frontend, specifically focused on a healthcare application.
-You can modify it further to fit your specific needs.
+Here’s a structured README template for your GitHub project focused on a health chatbot application using Python Flask and React.
+You can adapt it to fit your specific project details.

 markdown

 Copy
-# Healthcare Chatbot
+# Health Chatbot

 ## Description
-This project is a Healthcare Management System that provides users with locations and medical assistance for healthcare facilities.
-Built using Flask for the backend and React for the frontend, this application aims to make healthcare more accessible and informative.
+The Health Chatbot project provides users with a conversational interface to find healthcare facilities and receive medical help.
+Built using Flask for the backend and React for the frontend, this application aims to enhance users' access to health information and services.

 ## Technologies Used
 - **Backend**: Python, Flask